NorthStarUAS/aura-hardware-legacy/README.md

-# aura-cape
+# aura-hardware

+This is a repository of hardware designs that have evolved out of the AuraUAS project.

-This is a Beaglebone cape (now with two or more variants) designed to interface inexpensive sensors and PWM outputs to a beaglebone linux computer.
-The system depends on a 'little' processor to handle all the hard real time sensor I/O tasks.
-The 'little' processor communicates with a 'big' processor (i.e. the beaglebone) via a standard uart.
+Beaglebone cape (now with two or more variants) designed to interface inexpensive sensors and PWM outputs to a beaglebone linux computer.
+The basic architecture of the system employs a 'little' processor and a 'big' processor working together as a distributed system.
+The little processor handles all the hard real time sensor I/O tasks.
+The big processor does all the heavy lifting, ekf, control, navigation, logging, communication, and higher level logic and functions.

 This system has been developed based on experience with UAS flight control hardware, software, and flight test experience starting around